victoandrad/javascript-course/BOM/navigator.md

-O objeto navigator armazena informações do User Agent
+The navigator object stores information about the User Agent

-navigator